Code-With-Ahmad/E-Commerce-App-Reactjs/README.md

 ## Overview

 This is a comprehensive eCommerce web application built with React.js and Firebase.
 Users can sign up or log in using email/password authentication or Google authentication.
 They can add products to their cart, mark items as favorites, and securely store all data in Firebase Firestore.
-The application also includes an Admin Panel for managing products, orders, and user data.
+The application also includes an Admin Panel for managing products, orders, and user data and performing CRUD operations on the products .

 ## Features